Guide to Web Accessibility and ADA Compliance for Squarespace

 That’s where the technology, expertise, and services of a solution like AudioEye come into play.
 Our hybrid approach to web accessibility — which blends the best of automated testing and human expertise — allows us to automatically find and fix most common accessibility issues before a page loads.
 And our team of certified experts is ready to deliver custom remediations that solve the trickiest accessibility issues.

-In 2022, AudioEye joined forces with Square ADA, a web accessibility firm dedicated to Squarespace websites, to offer a sustainable accessibility solution for the rapidly growing number of Squarespace websites.
+Plus, we joined forces with Square ADA, a web accessibility firm dedicated to Squarespace website, in 2022 to offer a sustainable accessibility solution for the rapidly growing number of Squarespace sites.

 Want to learn more?
-Check out how AudioEye’s solution seamlessly integrates with Squarespace or get a free scan of your website to uncover accessibility issues on your site.
+Check out how AudioEye’s Accessibility Platform seamlessly integrates with Squarespace or enter the URL of your Squarespace site in our Web Accessibility Scanner below to take the first step towards accessibility.

 Ready to test your website for accessibility?